zkhan93/zkhan93/README.md

 ### Hi there 👋

-I am a Senior Software Engineer with over five years of experience at companies such as Morgan Stanley, Amadeus Software Labs, and J.P.
+I am a Software Engineer with over five years of experience at companies such as Morgan Stanley, Amadeus Software Labs, and J.P.
 Morgan Chase.
 I have a strong foundation in computer science principles and a broad range of technical skills.
 I am passionate about using technology to improve people's lives and am dedicated to continuous learning and personal growth.

 <!--
 **zkhan93/zkhan93** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.